Home » Big Island » 101 Best Things to do on the Big Island with Kids

 You’ll get to spend a few hours with an expert who will show you all the best places to explore at Kilauea and give you tons of tips for what to do in the area.
 It was the highlight of our last trip to Hawaii Volcanoes National Park with kids.

-66. Visit Parker Ranch
+52. Visit Parker Ranch

 One of the best places to see what real Hawaiian cowboy life is like is at Parker Ranch in Waimea.
 You can do a self-guided tour to check out the historic homes on the ranch.
-These tours are currently suspended as of December 2021 and hopefully will resume soon.

-67. See Hulihee Palace
+53. See Hulihee Palace

 Have you ever wanted to see a royal palace in Hawaii?
-Hulihee Palace is located right in Kona and it was the home of King Kamehameha the Great.
+Hulihee Palace is located right in Kona, and it was the home of King Kamehameha the Great.

 Hulihee Palace in Kona